Last updated

 When you're ready to run the full loop in one place—from capture to follow-up, summaries, scoring, risk alerts, and continuous cleaning—folk CRM is built for that rhythm.
 It keeps the record, the message, and the next step in the same timeline so pipeline moves without busywork.

-What is an AI CRM, in plain terms?
+What is an AI CRM?